Karori Town Centre: Public Space Improvement Project

 Cr Rebecca Matthews - Wharangi/Onslow-Western Ward says, “Improving accessibility has been a real focus here, to make a space that all can use and enjoy.”

+Karori Business Association Manager Gary Holmes said we are delighted that work is progressing on plans to develop the town centre and is supportive of improving the area in and around the library and making it an attractive space.

+"Town Centres need well designed public spaces where people want to meet and spend time and we believe this long-needed development will be a huge boost to the Karori Town Centre.”

-Wellington City Council staff will be available to go through the plans in two slots: 10-12pm and 5pm- 7pm.
+Wellington City Council staff will be available to go through the plans in two slots today (29 July): 10-12pm and 5pm- 7pm.
 Concept boards will be on display at the Karori Library until 12 August.

-“I am excited by the designs and am looking forward to the community conversation tomorrow (Thursday 29 July),” said Mayor Foster.